 Cholera Vaccines

-Cholera Vaccines April 2025
+Cholera Vaccines September 2025

 The U.S. Food and Drug Administration (FDA), the European Medicines Agency (EMA), the World Health Organization (WHO), and the U.K. National Health Service (NHS) recommend oral cholera vaccines (OCVs) for travelers visiting countries experiencing outbreaks.
-As of April 23, 2025, the World Health Organization (WHO) has prequalified Dukoral®, Shanchol™, Euvichol®, and Euvichol-S OCVs.
-In January 2025, the WHO stated OCV production had reached 6.2 million doses.
+As of September 2025, the World Health Organization (WHO) has prequalified Vaxchora®, Dukoral®, Shanchol™, Euvichol®, and Euvichol-S OCVs.

+In January 2025, the WHO stated that OCV production had reached 6.2 million doses.
+However, as of May 2025, the OCV stockpile consisted of 5.7 million doses, which is below the minimum emergency threshold of five million.
 The WHO says that all OCVs require two vaccine doses for complete protection for up to three years, while a single dose provides short-term protection.
-GAVI says that in the current cholera outbreak, only one OCV dose course has been implemented in reactive vaccination campaigns.
-The U.K. The Health Security Agency published an updated cholera vaccination guidance (chapter 14) in August 2024.
+GAVI reported in 2025 that, during the current cholera outbreak, only one OCV dose course had been implemented in reactive vaccination campaigns.

 Dukoral® is administered with a buffer solution that requires 150 ml of clean water for adults.
 It can be administered to all individuals aged two and above.